Bayesian experimental design without posterior calculations: an adversarial approach

-Our algorithm can optionally calculate $\hat{\mathcal{J}}$ for designs produced during its execution.
+Our code can optionally calculate $\hat{\mathcal{J}}_{\text{ADV}}$ for designs produced during its execution.
 To do so we initially sample $\tilde{\theta}^{(j)}$ values from the prior for $j = 1,2,\ldots,J$ (we take $J=1000$).
-Then $\hat{\mathcal{J}}$ is calculated for each design $\tau_t^i$ produced during the algorithm.
+Then $\hat{\mathcal{J}}_{\text{ADV}}$ is calculated for each design $\tau_t^i$ produced during the algorithm.
 Unlike $\hat{\mathcal{K}}$, this adds an extra computational cost.
-However this diagnostic has the advantage that it directly estimates the objective $\mathcal{J}_{\text{ADV}}$ so larger values roughly correspond to better performing designs.
-For example, the bottom right graph of Figure \ref{fig:pk_GDA_traces} directly traces the performance of designs during optimisation. we In the case of SGD optimisation we can return $\hat{\mathcal{K}}(\tau,I)$ as a diagnostic.
+However this diagnostic has the advantage that it directly estimates the objective $\mathcal{J}_{\text{ADV}}$ so larger values correspond to better performing designs.
+For example, the bottom right graph of Figure \ref{fig:pk_GDA_traces} directly traces the performance of designs during optimisation.

+For SGD optimisation we can return $\hat{\mathcal{K}}(\tau,I)$ as a diagnostic.
 This directly estimates $-\mathcal{J}_{\text{FIG}}(\tau)$ but does so using a different $\theta$ sample each time, which adds some variability to the diagnostic.
 To remedy this we can also calculate

 for a fixed sample of $\tilde{\theta}^{(j)}$ values, as above.